 Students will work towards achieving an Access to Higher Education Diploma in Sciences.
 The programme is equivalent to 3 A-levels Students will study Biology Chemistry Physics Maths and Research based units.
 This allows for progression onto a wide range of science and allied health and medical professions in the future.

 - Entry Requirements, Units, Assessment and more...

-Age 19+ Learners will need to have GCSE grade 4/C or above, FS L2.
+Age 19+ Learners will need to have GCSE grade 4/C or above FS L2.
 IELTS can be sat alongside the course at college if students to not have GCSE/FS English.
 A level 2 diploma in science/GCSE Science

-A mixture of practical lab experiments, assignments, examinations and presentations.
+A mixture of practical lab experiments assignments examinations and presentations.
 This is aligned to assessment methods at university to ensure learners are prepared for the transition.

 Aims of the course

 Learners will be prepared for the demands of a BSc degree in science or health.The intensive nature of the course and the inclusion of level 3 maths is appreciated by universities in preparing students for higher level study within the sciences.

 The course will be delivered over 2-3 days per week.